3 Things Your Mother Never Told You About Menopause

 The good news is shifting hormones cause most of these changes, and you will eventually regain some equilibrium.
 It may be different than in the past, but it will be your new normal.
 Many of the symptoms of menopause can be treated with simple interventions.

-Regular exercise and a healthy, plant-based diet can be extremely rewarding for overall health.
+Regular exercise and a healthy, plant-based diet can be extremely rewarding for overall health during menopause.
 Supplements and medications can be added for more persistent (and annoying) symptoms.
 Add a tincture of time, and you’ll be past “the change of life” - as my mom is apt to call it - and enjoying romantic vacations without period supplies!